-In a recent report out of the University of Massachusetts Dartmouth, researchers found that social media use among Fortune 500 companies has slowed down.
+In a recent study from the University of Massachusetts Dartmouth, researchers found that social media use among Fortune 500 companies has slowed down.

 Why is that?

 The researchers think that the larger companies don’t put as much emphasis on direct communication with customers.
 In other words, they ignore the participation side of marketing.

 That’s a huge mistake.
 Whether they bless it or not, conversation about their companies will continue.